 Situated along the equator, Uganda is blessed with year-round sunshine—a vast, untapped resource that can bridge the country’s infrastructure gap.
 By harnessing this energy, the Ubuntu Village Solar Power Initiative transforms rural schools into sustainable hubs of innovation.

-A single installation, such as the 30-watt system at Trinity Senior Secondary School, provides immediate access to well-lit classrooms and digital tools.
-You can achieve this at a fraction of the cost of the national grid.
+A single installation, such as the 30-watt system at Trinity Senior Secondary School, provides immediate access to well-lit classrooms and digital tools at a fraction of the cost of the national grid.
 Beyond the light bulbs, solar energy ensures long-term affordability and environmental resilience.
 It allows educators to shift their focus from surviving the dark to empowering the next generation with 21st-century skills.

 Beyond Light Bulbs